St. Louis Beef Ribs made in the Crock Pot

 1. In a bowl, combine onion powder, garlic powder, black pepper, paprika, and chipotle seasoning to create the dry rub.

-2. Cut ribs in half if necessary and rub the spice mixture generously over both sides.
+2. Cut beef ribs in half if necessary and rub the spice mixture generously over both sides.

-3. Place seasoned ribs into an 8-quart slow cooker.
+3. Place seasoned beef ribs into an 8-quart slow cooker.

 4. In another bowl, mix barbecue sauce, honey, Worcestershire sauce, and remaining chipotle seasoning.

-5. Pour half of the sauce mixture over the ribs and add soda around them.
+5. Pour half of the sauce mixture over the beef ribs and add soda around them.

 6. Cook on low for 8 to 10 hours or high for about 6 hours until tender.